Monarch Butterfly Danaus plexippus (Linnaeus, 1758)

-Monarchs can be found in open habitats including fields, meadows, marshes, and along roadsides.
+Where they live: Monarchs can be found in open habitats including fields, meadows, marshes, and along roadsides.

-Diet: Monarchs feed on nectar from milkweeds.
+What they eat: Monarchs feed on nectar from milkweeds.
 Early in the season before milkweeds bloom, Monarchs visit a variety of flowers including dogbane, lilac, red clover, lantana, and thistles.
 In the fall, adults visit composites including goldenrods, blazing stars, ironweed, and tickseed sunflower.

 Caterpillars feed on milkweeds that contain poisons that are distasteful to birds and other predators.
 After tasting a Monarch, a predator learns to associate the bright warning colors of the adult or caterpillar with an unpleasant meal, and avoid eating Monarchs in the future. (source: Butterflies and Moths of North America)

 Migration: East of the Rockies, Monarchs make a 3,000-mile journey each year, migrating between Canada and Mexico.
 These Monarchs return each winter to roosts in the hills of Michoacan, Mexico, where they gather by the millions.